rramosp/geetiles/README.md

             return 'crops'

 The `crops.py` will be saved under the destination folder for reference.
-The destination folder is created alongside the `tiles-file`.
+The destination folder is created alongside the `tiles_file`.

 ### Split geometries in train, test, val using geographic bands